 JF Shimane, JF Yamagata, JF Hiroshima, JF Ishikawa, JF Katase-Enoshima.
-Additionally, we engage in indirect business transactions with IF Ishikawa and IF Katase-Enoshima as well
+Additionally, we engage in indirect business transactions with JF Ishikawa and JF Katase-Enoshima as well.

-All fish caught by this fishing
+All fish caught by this fishing vessel is purchased by Aeon

 Starting a program to sell fish caught early in the morning by the afternoon of the same day